DDihanov/musiQ/About Us.md

 * Track statistics in the Artist detail menu.
 * More user-specific information from last.fm .

-All you need do is to login with your last.fm details and enjoy all these features on MusiQ.
+All you need do is to login with your last.fm details and enjoy all these features on musiQ.
 Thank you and keep scrobbling.
-If you have any question, you contact our FAQ section.
-For support and contributions you can contact us via the following:
+If you have any question, please refer to the FAQ section.
+For support and contributions:
 Email: dimitar.dihanov@gmail.com
 Github: https://github.com/DDihanov/musiQ